db-arcane/SatchelShot/README.md

 - `Explode on Explosive Ammo` -- If true, allow explosive rifle bullets to blow up a charge.
 Default value is false (ignore explosive bullets).

+### Explode Timed Explosive

+- `Explode Timed Explosive` -- If true, blow up the timed explosive when hit.
+If false, there is no effect.
+The same types of ammo that affect a satchel charge will also affect a timed explosive.
+Default value is false (no effect).

 ### Flame Ammo

 - `Flame Ammo` -- These are the ammunition types that will set off a satchel charge.
 The name in the list must be the projectile's prefab name.